Patient education: Locally advanced and inflammatory breast cancer (Beyond the Basics)

 LABC is often treated with a combination of chemotherapy, surgery, and radiation therapy.
 (See "Overview of the treatment of newly diagnosed, non-metastatic breast cancer", section on 'Locally advanced breast cancer'.)

-Chemotherapy — Chemotherapy refers to medicines used to stop or slow the growth of cancer cells.
+Chemotherapy — Chemotherapy refers to medicines used to stop or slow the growth of cancer cells anywhere in the body.
 In most cases, chemotherapy includes a combination of two or more drugs, most often given intravenously (IV).
 These combinations are referred to as regimens.

 Chemotherapy is not given every day but instead is given in cycles.
 A cycle of chemotherapy refers to the time it takes to give the chemotherapy and then allow the body to recover.
 A cycle of chemotherapy typically ranges from two to four weeks.